Derive the Born's rule from environment-induced stochastic dynamics of wave-functions in an open system: Environment-induced stochastic dynamics of wave-functions

 In this section, we propose the stochastic dynamics of wave-functions in an open system.
 When we say system in this paper, we mean a measuring apparatus in which one can observe the collapse of wave-functions and the emergence of classicality.

 The system and its environment combine into an isolated universe, whose evolution is governed by the Schr\"{o}dinger equation.
 The total Hamiltonian is

 where $\hat H_E$ and $\hat H_S$ are the Hamiltonians for environmental and system's degrees of freedom, respectively, and $\hat V_{SE}$ is the interaction between them.
 We use $\mathcal{H}_E$ and $\mathcal{H}_S$ to denote the Hilbert space for the environment and system, respectively, and $\ket{n}$ to denote the eigenstate of $\hat H_E $ with the energy $E_n$.
-Here we assume no degeneracy and the set $\left\{\left(\ket{n},E_n\right)\right\}$ is uniquely defined, which is a reasonable assumption for an environment as complicated as the universe.
+Here we assume no degeneracy and the set $\left\{\left(\ket{n},E_n\right)\right\}$ is uniquely defined, which is a common simplifying assumption for the environment that avoids the complications associated to continuous spectra and degeneracy.

 Now suppose that at some given time $t_0$, the wave-function of system is $\ket{\phi}$.
 We hope to predict the distribution of wave-functions at arbitrarily later time $t$.
 For this purpose, we need also know the wave-function of the environment at $t_0$.
 The environment is not necessarily in a pure state, but can also be in a mixed state.
 Without loss of generality, we suppose that the environment is in the state $\ket{\gamma}$ with the probability $f_\gamma$.
 The distribution $f_\gamma$ reflects the uncertainty in our knowledge of the environment.
 The environment is in a pure state if $f_\gamma$ is a $\delta$-function.